Renting Space vs. Wholesale vs. Consignment

 Consignment now seems like the best of both worlds for me.

 It was a valuable exercise investigating Renting Space vs. Wholesale vs. Consignment.

 My perception is there is very little risk to me or the shop owner.

 If I don’t sell, I don’t have to pay.

 What’s not to love about that arrangement?

 Most noteworthy the shop I am consigning at is nearby which is very convenient

 Because the store shares an aesthetic with me and my brand, and is a better fit.

 Do you rent space, sell [or buy] wholesale or on consignment?

-What insight do you have to share?
+So what insight do you have to share?